magnusbae/HelloBrick/README.md

 ## Other development methods

 If you rather want to set up Eclipse with the leJOS-plugin yourself, you may follow the guide in `README-ECLIPSE.md`.

+If you want to use IntelliJ, you may follow the guide in `README-INTELLIJ.md`.

+If you want to build using Apache Ant instead of Eclipse, you may follow the guide in `README-ANT.md`.